Crochet Cross Bookmark Pattern (Free)

 Ch(s) = chain or chain stitches; dc = double crochet; RS = right side; slst = slip stitch.

-Crochet Granny Stitch Cross Pattern - US Crochet Terms
+Crochet Cross Bookmark Pattern — US Crochet Terms

 Using chosen yarn and hook size (see Materials), make a magic ring and work Round 1 into the centre of the ring.
 Alternatively, you can ch4 then slst in first of these 4ch to form a ring.

-2nd Round: *Slst into each of next 2 dc, then slst into corner ch2-space.
+- 2nd Round: *Slst into each dc until corner ch2-space, then slst into this corner ch2-space.
 Ch3, 2dc into same space, now make a little picot as follows: ch3 slst in first of these 3 ch (picot complete), 2dc into same space, ch3 then slst into same space*.
 Repeat from * to * twice more.
 Three corners of the top cross are now complete.
-Slst into each of the next 2 dc, then slst into corner space ready to start the stem.
+Slst into each dc to next corner ch2-space, then slst into this final corner space ready to start the stem.

 Abbreviations UK Terms